Russia investigation 'wearing' on White House

 "I think that Russia investigation is wearing on all of us, the President most of all," said a source close to Trump.
 "But I think he is more concerned about the state of his accomplishments and this presidency."

-Flynn's plea is closest special counsel Robert Mueller's probe into the Trump campaign's possible connection to Russian meddling in the 2016 election has come to the Oval Office.
+Flynn's plea is the closest that Special Counsel Robert Mueller's probe into the Trump campaign's possible connection to Russian meddling in the 2016 election has come to the Oval Office.
 It was a dramatic step for an investigation that has infuriated Trump since its creation.
 Flynn spent countless hours briefing the businessman-turned-politician during the 2016 campaign and was Trump's top national security aide.

 How it unfolded